QuantEcon/lecture-python-advanced/source/rst/discrete_dp.rst

 Exercises
 =============

-In the stochastic optimal growth lecture :doc:`dynamic programming lecture <optgrowth>`, we solve a :ref:`benchmark model <benchmark_growth_mod>` that has an analytical solution to check we could replicate it numerically.
+In the `stochastic optimal growth lecture <https://python-intro.quantecon.org/optgrowth.html>`__ from our introductory lecture series, we solve a benchmark model that has an analytical solution.

 The exercise is to replicate this solution using ``DiscreteDP``.